 But whether users notice it or not, good UX is fundamental to any positive interaction experience.
 You can dress up a product in gorgeous graphics and use the latest code to make it work, but if the UX is confusing or counterintuitive, users are bound to feel frustrated and annoyed.

 UX can involve many things, from smart navigation to clear organization of information and from responsive communication to surfacing relevant choices.
 There’s also plenty of non-digital UX out there in the world!
-Let’s take a look at some examples of brilliant examples of UX design.
+Let’s take a look at some examples of brilliant UX design.
 In each of these, I’ll focus on the parts of an interaction that are particularly well done and what you can learn from them.

 Here are the examples we’re going to explore: